THERAPEUTIC TOUCH Overview Information

 Therapeutic touch involves three steps.
 The first step is called “centering.”
 In this phase, the therapeutic touch practitioner focuses or meditates on the intent to treat the person.
 The second step is “assessment.”
 In this step, the practitioner moves his or her hands over the person's body.
 The hands never touch the body, but they are kept within a few centimeters of the surface of the skin.
 This step helps the practitioner sense problems in the energy field.
 The third and final step is “intervention.”
 During this phase the practitioner attempts to move his or her hands over the person's body in a way that unblocks areas of congested energy or otherwise restores the proper energy balance in the person.

 There is no reliable scientific evidence to support these beliefs.

-- Breast-biopsy pain.
+- Breast biopsy-associated anxiety and pain.
 Research to date shows that therapeutic touch does not significantly reduce pain, discomfort, or fear in women undergoing breast biopsy.

 - Cancer pain.
 There is some evidence that therapeutic touch might produce short-term pain relief in some patients with cancer.
 However, therapeutic touch does not seem to reduce the need for pain-killing medications.

 - Carpal tunnel syndrome.
 Developing research suggests that therapeutic touch does not significantly ease symptoms of carpal tunnel syndrome.

 - Dementia.
 Early research shows that therapeutic touch can improve behavior problems in some people with dementia.

 - Nerve pain.
 There is some evidence that therapeutic touch might decrease pain and improve feelings of well-being in people with pain related to spinal cord injury.